RedisLabs/redislabs-docs/content/rc/databases/configuration/high-availability.md

 Your replication options depend on your [subscription plan]({{<relref "/rc/subscriptions/_index.md">}}):

 - _Free_ plans do not support replication.
-- _Fixed_, _Flexible_ and _Annual_plans paid plans let you choose between allow multi-zone or single-zone subscriptions on creation.
+- _Fixed_, _Flexible_ and _Annual_ paid plans let you choose between allow multi-zone or single-zone subscriptions on creation.
 You may also disable replication.

 Replication may be turned on or off after database creation.
 However, [zone setting configuration]({{<relref "/rc/databases/configuration/high-availability.md#zone-setting-maintenance">}}) is restricted to database creation.